 Oil Market Surplus Could Grow in 2017

 Surplus production in the oil markets is likely to grow in 2017, and long-term oil prices will track with costs and not revert to the margin-inflated patterns of the shale boom.
-These were the separate conclusions of two energy economists and market analysts who spoke on oil, gas, and geopolitics at the Deloitte Oil & Gas Conference last month in Houston.
+These were the separate conclusions of two energy economists and market analysts who spoke on oil, gas, and geopolitics at the Deloitte Oil & Gas Conference held in September in Houston.

 “Rebalancing is maybe a little further away than we would have all liked it to be,” said David Knapp, chief energy economist and senior editor for global oil market analysis at the Energy Intelligence Group.

 “We think there was still a surplus in the third quarter,” he said.
 “A number of the other agencies, OPEC, IEA [the International Energy Agency], EIA [the US Energy Information Administration] don’t agree with that.
 And even more negatively for the price, we see those surpluses continuing into next year.
 So rebalancing later rather than sooner.
 Lower for longer and longer and longer, maybe, as some would say.”

 Kenneth Medlock, energy and re-source economics fellow at Rice University’s Baker Institute for Public Policy and senior director at the school’s Center for Energy Studies, called attention to oil price and cost patterns that have held generally since the 1960s.

 “One thing that’s remarkable that you see is costs tend to move very, very well with price,” he said.
 “There is only one period in history where in per-barrel terms those costs disconnected.
 That’s from 2010 to 2014.
 What did we see?
 We actually saw massive rent matriculating to the upstream sector … the amount of capital that was flowing into the upstream, rig utilization rates over 92%, things that had never happened before.”
 That trend, which corresponded with the North American shale oil boom, was “not sustainable,” Medlock said.